FlorianDietz/comgra/README.md

 comgra-test-run
 ```

-and you can start the GUI on the data it generates by calling
+The results of that run will be stored in a local folder of the library.
+You can start the GUI on this data by running

 ```bash
 comgra --use-path-for-test-run
 ```

 ### The Task and the Architecture

 We use a synthetic task that is designed to test a neural network's ability to generalize to longer sequences, while being very simple and human-interpretable.
-The input is a sequence of N tuples of 5 numbers between 0.0 and 1.0.
-The network should treat these as 5 separate sequences.
-Its objective is to determine which of these 5 sequences has the largest sum.
+The input is a sequence of N tuples of 5 numbers between -1.0 and 1.0.
+The network should treat these as 5 separate, independent sequences.
+Its objective is to sum up each of the sequences and decide if their sum is positive.
+The target consists of 5 numbers, one for each sequence, which is a 1 if the sum is positive and a 0 otherwise.

 Our architecture is a simple recurrent neural network that is composed of three submodules.
 It's nothing fancy, but illustrates how comgra can be integrated into an architecture.